ActianCorp/integration-platform-docs/docs/integration-manager/dashboard.md

 ### FAILED JOBS

 The FAILED JOBS chart represents the number of failed integrations executed for the selected time period (30, 60 or 90 days).
-Hover over the chart to see the value per day. <font color="red">Need image with more data.</font>
+Hover over the chart to see the value per day.

    ![Failed Jobs Widget](/img/Failed-Jobs-Widget.png)